-- The need for comprehensive social data: Data need not to just be gender-disaggregated, it also needs to be disaggregated for other indicators of social status.
-In specific contexts, special attention should be given to incorporating inclusive measures for gender in survey questionnaires.
-Moreover, minorities often constitute hard-to-reach populations and may require special effort and strategies for inclusion in surveys. - Ensure that groups for meetings and consultations are safe spaces for facilitating freedom of expression.
+- The need for comprehensive social data: Data should be disaggregated for multiple indicators of social status.
+In certain contexts, special effort should be made to incorporate trans-inclusive measures for gender in surveys.
+Moreover, gender and sexual minorities often constitute hard-to-reach populations, necessitating special methodological techniques to recruit them as respondents in surveys. - Ensure that groups for meetings and consultations are safe spaces for facilitating free-dom of expression.
 Project teams should be mindful of social inequality while organizing group-based data collection.
 For instance, OXFAM's project for improving water security for women in Nepal, project teams selected lower-caste Dalit women and upper-caste Chettri men to attend meetings together.
-The Dalit women faced a double disadvantage of gender and caste which prevented them from communicating freely during group meetings (Leder, Clement and Karki 2017, p.244).
+The Dalit women faced a double disadvantage of gender and caste which prevented them from communicating freely during group meetings (Leder, Clement and Karki 2017, p.244).8